jreel/jreel.github.io/_posts/2017-07-26-per-page-custom-css-in-jekyll.md

 As before: adjust the path in the `src`, make your files, and you're good to go!

 That's it!
 It's really one of the easiest, and most useful, Jekyll hacks I've found to date.
-Thanks to the original blog author (linked above), and thank *you* for reading! :)
+Thanks to the original blog author [Matt Gemmell](http://mattgemmell.com/page-specific-assets-with-jekyll/), and thank *you* for reading! :)
 ■